pip-services/pip-services-docs/content/en/python/commons/run/closer.md

 Closes multiple components.

 To be closed components must implement [IClosable](../iclosable) interface.
-If they don't the call to this method has no effect.
+If they don't, then a call to this method has no effect.

 > `static` close(correlation_id: Optional[str], components: List[Any])

-- **correlation_id**: Optional[str] - (optional) transaction id to trace execution through call chain.
+- **correlation_id**: Optional[str] - (optional) transaction id to trace execution through a call chain.
 - **components**: List[Any] - the list of components that are to be closed.

 #### close_one
-Closes specific component.
+Closes a specific component.
 To be closed components must implement [IClosable](../iclosable) interface.
 If they don't the call to this method has no effect.